mozilla/webmaker-tests/README.md

 is not reccomened as data may be altered) or create a new account using a service like 10minutemail.com.

-Copy mozillians-tests/credentials.yaml to a location outside of mozillians-tests and update the 'default' user in credentials.yaml with those credentials.
+Copy webmaker-tests/credentials.yaml to a location outside of webmaker-tests and update the 'default' user in credentials.yaml with those credentials.

 #### Running tests locally